laz08/gpt2-training-catalan-test/README.md

 Additionally, the size of the data is tiny with respect to what it should be.

-## Further training for specific tasks :zap:
+## 2.4.
+Further training for specific tasks :zap:
 Once the model is trained in Catalan and we have a base, we can further train this model for a specific task in mind.

 A couple of Proof of Concepts (PoC) have been done using data gathered from Twitter and also from Catalan songs.

-# Testing the model :cat:
+# 3. Testing the model :cat:
 We can test the trained model easily using the script `test_generation.py`.
 ```bash
 cd src
 python .\test_generation.py -t DeepESP/gpt2-spanish -m ../data/gpt2-catalan -i generation_test.txt
 ```

-# 3. Questions  :question: :grey_question:
+# 4. Questions  :question: :grey_question:
-## 3.1.
+## 4.1.
 Why Catalan :question:
 Artificial Intelligence should not be only for largely spoken languages, such as English or even Spanish.
 Catalan, a minority language, is my mother tongue and it's always fun to see something you work with also operating in your own language.
 So why not?

-## 3.2.
+## 4.2.
 Why use a Pretrained model in Spanish :grey_question:
 Although Spanish and Catalan are different languages, they share a lot of expressions, vocabulary and grammatical structures.
 Therefore, basing a Catalan model on a previously trained model in a close language such as Spanish is not unreasonable.

 Transferring the knowledge from it to our model is better than starting from zero, specially to save computational time.

-## 3.3.
+## 4.3.
 Can I use another data/language :question:
-Even though the scripts are all prepared with the Catalan language in mind, the scripts should work with any text data, be it Catalan from the Wikicorpus,
+Even though the scripts are all prepared with the project of training the model with data in Catalan in mind, the scripts should work with any text data, be it Catalan from the Wikicorpus or texts from songs, books, etc.

 Feel free to change the `CatalanDataset` class or swap it with yours, since probably formatting of the input text is the most varying aspect between projects.